Counselling Session Fees & Rebates

 It’s important to us that we can provide relationship help as affordably as possible.
 To help us do that, there are rebates from both public and private health insurance that you may be eligible for, if you book a counselling session with a psychologist.

 Private health rebates should apply if you have ‘psychology’ as an extra, but we recommend that you call your insurer and check your level of cover if this is of concern to you.

 These rebates can be processed at the time of your session with your Psychologist.

-MEDICARE REBATES may apply if you are suffering stress, anxiety, depression, anger problems, sexual difficulties of any kind and some other mental health problems.
+Rebates may apply if you are suffering stress, anxiety, depression, anger problems or some other mental health problems, and are attending an appointment by yourself.

 You will need to see your doctor about a Mental Health Care Plan which you will bring to your Psychologist’s appointment.

 Please note that this is general advice regarding the possibility of being able to use a Mental Health Care Plan, but it is up to each individual psychologist to determine whether they will accept the use of the plan, and this will not be able to be determined until the Psychologist has sighted it.
 Please contact your GP to determine your eligibility for a Mental Health Care Plan.

-With a Mental Health Care plan, you will be entitled to up to 10 sessions with your Psychologist each calendar year.
+With a Mental Health Care plan, you will be entitled to up to 10 individual sessions with your Psychologist each calendar year.

 The Medicare rebate is $87.45 for a Registered Psychologist, and can be processed by your Psychologist at the time of your session.